 Animal cruelty is a community problem and it takes all of us, working together, to prevent pets from suffering.
 In Connecticut, local animal control has the legal jurisdiction and responsibility to investigate cruelty complaints and to take necessary action.
 Find out how you can help prevent cruelty in your neighborhood.

 - Know the law.
 In order to help your local animal control officer (ACO) enforce anti-cruelty statutes it is important to know and understand the law.
-Read Connecticut’s Anti-Cruelty Law: CGS 53-247.
+Read about Connecticut’s Anti-Cruelty Laws.